LennaHammer/English/EVP/out/words_determiner.md

 ## 116. enough ## determiner ; pronoun
 /ɪˈnʌf/ NEGATIVE COMMENT
 [B2]as much as or more than is wanted
-- I've got enough work to do at the moment, without being given any more.
+- I've got enough work `to` do at the moment, without being given any more.
-- Half an hour in his company is quite enough!
+- Half an hour in his company is `quite` enough!
 - Stop.
-You've made enough of a mess already.
+You've made enough `of a` mess already.
-- You've drunk more than enough juice already.
+- You've drunk `more than` enough juice already.
-- I've had enough of your excuses.
+- I've `had` enough `of` your excuses.

 ## 117. every ## determiner
 /ˈev.ri/ POSSIBLE
 [B2]as much as is possible
-- I'd like to wish you every success in your new job.
+- I'd like to wish you every `success` in your new job.
-- She has every reason to be unhappy after losing her job and her home.
+- She has every `reason` to be unhappy after losing her job and her home.
-- You had every opportunity to make a complaint.
+- You had every `opportunity` to make a complaint.
-- Every effort is being made to minimize civilian casualties.
+- Every `effort` is being made to minimize civilian casualties.
-- She has every right to be proud of her tremendous achievements.
+- She has every `right` to be proud of her tremendous achievements.

 ## 118. half ## noun ; pronoun ; determiner
 /hæf/ A LOT
 [B2]a lot
 - She invited a lot of people to the party but half of them didn't show up.
-- I don't even know where she is half (of) the time.
+- I don't even know where she is half `(of) the time`.

 ## 119. half ## noun ; pronoun ; determiner
 /hæf/ not half as good/bad/exciting, etc.